 |What should I do if my major core and/or prerequisite courses are full?||Students should reach out to their major advisor to develop a plan.|

 |Is there anything else I need to know about starting in this major?||

-Students should see a major advisor during the first two weeks of the semester.
+Students should see their major advisor during the first two weeks of the semester.
 This is especially important for students who plan to study abroad.

 Department advising holds are placed on fall and spring registration for all majors with 30+ units earned.
 The hold is placed midway through the preceding semester.
-Students can clear the hold by going to a major advisor’s drop-in office hours, discussing their future courses, and obtaining the advisor’s signature on the department’s mandatory advising form.
+Students can clear the hold by going to their major advisor’s drop-in office hours, discussing their future courses, and obtaining their advisor’s signature on the department’s mandatory advising form.
 After that, students drop off the form in the department office (HUM 282).
-The AOC will then remove the hold.
+The Academic Office Coordinator will then remove the hold.

 |What upper division courses should I take in my first semester as a transfer student for this major?||